grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "Oh, I fucking know.
 Get everyone up here, we're going to need to be fully staffed up for this," Percy said as she climbed to the control room.

-Hemi stepped to the ship PA and called Gregory up to the control room, since he was the only crew not already present.
-Then he turned to Cassandra, and she looked up at him from the sonar seat with.
+Hemi stepped to the ship PA and called Gregory to the control room, since he was the only crew not already present.
+Then he turned to Cassandra, and she looked up at him from the sonar seat.
 "You are on sonar Cassandra.
 It is up to you to tell us what they do."

 "Not a problem, Hemi," she said, almost smiling through the fear that was creeping over her face.